-- F. Signage.
+F. Signage.
 Signs within the Historic District overlay shall be designed not to detract from the character of the district.
 Signs shall comply with the standards of Section 5.2: Signs, and the following additional provisions below.
-Where there is a conflict, the standards of this section prevail. - 1.
-Wall Signs.
+Where there is a conflict, the standards of this section prevail.

+- 1. Wall Signs.
 A wall sign is an on-premise sign, attached directly to a building wall above the entrance.
 Wall signs are allowed provided: - a.
 One (1) wall sign shall be allowed per location or one (1) wall sign per building frontage, whichever is greater.
 Buildings with multiple tenants are allowed (1) wall sign per tenant per building frontage, signs shall be identical in dimensions and of the same material.
-Signs of multitenant buildings shall be arranged in a uniform fashion horizontally or vertically. - b.
+Signs of multi-tenant buildings shall be arranged in a uniform fashion horizontally or vertically. - b.
 The sign shall not be larger than 10% of the facades' surface area or 32 square foot of building frontage not to exceed 50 square feet. - c.
 Signs may be wall mounted or projecting signs.
 Wall mounted signs shall project no more than 15 inches from the wall.
 Projecting signs may project up to four (4) feet away from the building if the sign is placed no lower than 10 feet nor higher than 15 feet from the street side sidewalk. - d.
-Murals shall not be allowed as a wall sign within the HD overlay. - 2.
+Murals shall not be allowed as a wall sign within the HD overlay unless permitted by the City Council as a part of a public art program. - 2.
 Canopy/awning.
 A canopy/awning sign is a canopy/awning that is attached to and extends from the building, with attached signage.
 A sign permit is required.
 Refer to Section 5.2 Signs for additional standards. - 3.
 Projecting/blade.
 A projecting/blade sign is a sign that is attached directly to a supporting building wall and intersects the building wall at a right angle.
 Refer to Section 5.2 Signs for additional standards. - 4.
 Sidewalk.
 A sidewalk sign (also commonly referred to as a sandwich board or A-Frame) is a sign dedicated for the display of a message on a sidewalk in front of a business.
 A sign permit is not required.
-Refer to Section 5.2 Signs for additional standards. - 5.
-Window Signs.
-Window signs shall not exceed more than 20% of the gross window area and shall not include windows above the ground level.

-- Additional Sign Standards.
+Refer to Section 5.2 Signs for additional standards. - Additional Sign Standards.
 All signs shall conform to the following standards: - a.
 Signs shall not blink, flash, rotate, scroll, or animate. - b.
 Signs shall not utilize colored lighting for internal or external illumination. - c.
 Signs shall not utilize neon lighting.